 **Applicants must provide proof of funding.
-Proof of funding can include job offer letters, fellowship offer letters, bank statements, etc. The Department of State recommends this proof include the following:
+Proof of funding can include job offer letters, fellowship offer letters, bank statements, etc. The Department of State recommends this proof:

 - Includes currency conversion, if not in U.S. dollars

 J-1: Minimum stay is 21 days.
-The minimum does not apply to J-1 Short-Term Scholars.
 Maximum stay is 60 months.
+Note there is no minimum stay for J-1 Short-Term Scholars.

 Effects on H-4 or J-2 spouse

-H-1B: Generally, H-4 dependents may not apply for work authorization.
+H-1B: Generally, H-4 dependents may not work in the U.S. However, if an H-1B worker has an approved immigrant petition, an H-4 spouse may apply for employment authorization by filing Form I-765 with USCIS.
 H-4s may change status to H-1B if they qualify.
-Foreign nationals are responsible not only for filing fees for the H-4 visas, but also the attorneys' fees.
+Foreign nationals are responsible not only for filing fees for the H-4 status, but also the attorneys' fees, if any.

-J-1: J-2 dependents may apply to USCIS for an employment authorization document (EAD) but the salary cannot be part of the funding for J-1 activities.
+J-1: J-2 spouses may apply to USCIS for employment authorization, but the salary cannot be part of the funding for J-1 activities.